edwardgeorge/uxn/README.android.md

 This is a working port of Uxn to run on Android.

+## Guide

+To get a proper on-screen keyboard, install "Hacker's Keyboard" from Google Play.
+Use it naturally, as you would use a physical keyboard, including pressing and holding modifiers (Ctrl, Alt, etc) with letters if a ROM requires it (like Noodle, to load or save an image).

+Tapping anywhere outside of ROM screen area will toggle the keyboard.

+`F4` will invoke "boot" ROM, which displays all the ROMs available for loading, including those you once downloaded with a browser and then opened using Uxn.

 ## Building yourself

 Easiest way to start is to install JDK first, then [Android